chrisking/personalizedemo/readme.md

 # Amazon Personalize Workshop

 In this workshop you will build your very own recommendation model that will recommend movies to users based on their past preferences.
-You will further improve the recommendation model to take into account user's interactions with movie items to provide accurate recommendations.
+You will further improve the recommendation model to take into account a user's interactions with movie items to provide accurate recommendations.
 This workshop will use the publicly available movie lens dataset.

 ## Prerequisites